The 5th Financial Inclusion Conference

 Hosted at Mantra on Salt Beach in beautiful Kingscliff, just a 15 minute drive from Gold Coast International Airport, the conference will bring expert knowledge into Northern NSW and place a focus on the regional experiences of financial inclusion.

-Conference delegates are entitled to discounted accommodation at Mantra on Salt Beach and Peppers Resort.
-Successful conference registration will be accompanied by an email containing the discount code, to be used when booking accommodation.
+Conference delegates are entitled to discounted accommodation at Mantra on Salt Beach.
+After registering, delegates will receive an email containing a discount voucher code for use when booking.

-The conference dinner will also take place at Mantra on Salt Kingscliff, on Tuesday 18 March 2025, from 6pm.
-Dinner will include live entertainment, a three course meal, and a selection of beer, wine and sparkling wine.
-Dinner registration is managed separately to conference attendance and can be completed via our Humanitix page here.
+The 5th Financial Inclusion Conference gala dinner will take place from 6pm at Peppers Resort on Tuesday 18 March 2025, next door to Mantra on Salt Beach.
+Dinner registration is separate to conference attendance and can be completed via our Humanitix page here.

 Registration